avinash-mediwave/ts-project-test/README.md

 GRANT ALL PRIVILEGES ON DATABASE "ts_project_citest" to citest_postgres;
 ```

-## CI check for tests in Github
+### CI check for tests in Github

 Setup a github action by choosing "Actions" > "New Workflow" in our
-Guithub repo.
+Github repo.
 Then choose/search for Nodejs.

+For our case, we need to set a url env for postgres in an env variable

+Goto Settings > Security > Secrets > Actions

+then create an environment secret.
+Mention this env variable in
+the workflow file in `.github/workflows` folder.

 ## References